 The British Institute of Organ Studies' National Pipe Organ Register suggests that the previous organ builder may have been Forster & Andrews.
 However, the date of the organ is cited by the Register as c1815 and that company was not founded in Hull until 1843.
 It may be that, like Conacher's, Forster & Andrews carried out work on an earlier organ.

-Other documents from 1926 show that Conacher & Co dismantled the pipework from the previous organ prior to their rebuild and recommended that, as a significant part of it was of a high quality, it should be retained and reused in the new organ.
-This amounts to approximately 65% to 70% of the rebuilt organ and is evidence that the greater part of the instrument as it remains today is considerably older than 1927.
-It is now thought that the date of c1815 may well be correct.
+Other documents show that Conacher & Co dismantled the pipework from the previous organ prior to their rebuild and recommended that, as a significant part of it was of high quality, it should be retained and reused in.
+This amounts to some 70% of the rebuilt organ and is evidence that the greater part of the instrument as it remains today is considerably older than 1927.
+The date of c1815 may well be correct.

-On the west wall of the church, behind the present organ pipes, can be seen evidence of the position of the earlier organ pipes.
+On the west wall of the church, behind the organ pipes, is evidence of the position of earlier pipes.
 In the centre, the frieze has been hacked away to accommodate pipes which must have reached right up to the ceiling.

 Typical entries specify 'tuning the organ', 'paid for two bell ropes' or 'sweeping the chapel' with an amount paid to So-and-so.

-Major expenditure on the organ may not be listed in the accounts because the expense was borne by the Bridgeman family, lords of the manor since 1657, whose manorial chapel this was.
-Searches have been made of the family's archives, now held at Staffordshire Record Office, but references to Castle Bromwich are frustratingly few and far between.
+Major expenditure on the organ is not listed here probably because the expense was borne by the Bridgeman family, lords of the manor since 1657, whose chapel this was.
+Searches have also been made of the family's archives at Staffordshire Record Office, but references to this church are frustratingly few and far between.

 The earliest certain reference to the organ is found in 1820 when £12 was paid for the organ not only to be tuned but also repaired. £12 in 1820 was a significant sum of money.
 While tuning is a regular feature of the accounts, the fact the instrument needed repairing in 1820 suggests a rather earlier instrument.

 The organ is situated on a west gallery with seating for a choir.
 The gallery was built later than the rebuilt church of 1726-1730 and stands on slender cast-iron columns.
-1815 marks the first mention of the gallery when Charles Cooper was paid fees for arranging to have the psalms led and for sweeping the chapel and the gallery.
+It is first mentioned in 1815 when Charles Cooper was paid for arranging to have the psalms led and for sweeping the chapel and gallery.
 (No mention of an organ.)
-The date of our gallery is unknown, but Christ Church, Macclesfield has one of the earliest cast-iron galleries which dates from as early as 1775.
+The date of the gallery is unknown, but Christ Church Macclesfield has one of the earliest cast-iron galleries which dates from as early as 1775.

 Not only is the date of the gallery unknown, but nor is its original purpose.
-Was it built for a choir, a church band or specifically for an organ?
+Was it built for a choir, a for a church band or was it built specifically for an organ?